About Artist Jesse Rodriguez

 I try to convey a sense of personal history in my paintings to keep that history alive as the world around us changes.
 My work gets into people’s hearts and minds, and reminds them where they came from.
 I love when my paintings trigger memories in other people.
 It’s a shared history, like watching a bright and colorful slideshow together.

 Rodriguez draws from deep cultural roots established while growing up in a Houston barrio, Magnolia Park.
 His works are acrylic paintings and sculptural assemblages of architectural salvage, photographs and cultural ephemera.
-They can be found in major collections including Gilberto Cárdenas and David Duthut.
+They can be found in major collections including Gilberto Cárdenas and David Duthu.

-Transforming a shuttered YWCA into an art gallery called Magnolia Grown, Rodriguez held his first solo show in October, 2017, fulfilling his childhood dream of showing his art in the building where his whole community had often gathered.
+Transforming a shuttered YWCA into an art gallery called Magnolia Grown, Rodriguez held his first solo art show in October, 2017, fulfilling his childhood dream of showing his art in the building where his whole community had often gathered.
 It was the first art gallery opening ever held in Magnolia Park.
 500 people attended the opening, astonishing local arts leaders.

 In April, 2019, he was invited to participate in Latino Art Now! a national conference organized by the Inter-University Program for Latino Research, that year hosted by the University of Houston, and held at venues throughout the city.
 He curated a show called Honoring the Masters, selecting original works by legendary artists with ties to Houston: Daniel Lechón, Mario González and Leo Tanguma, all of whom loaned works and came in person.